ahilbers/renewable_test_PSMs/README.md

 Both models can be run in two modes.
 In `plan` mode, both the optimal system design (generation and transmssion capacities) and subsequent operation (generation and transmission levels in each time step) are optimised.
 In `operate` mode, system design is user-defined and only the system's operation is optimised.
 Furthermore, integer and ramping constraints can be easily activated or deactivated depending on the modelling context.
 See `documentation/` for details on the models.

+**Important note**: Any model outputs that are extensive (becoming larger with increasing simulation length, e.g. costs, generation levels, but not capacities) are annualised in the `get_summary_outputs`.
+This means that for a run of 1 year vs 2 years, the costs and generation levels do not double.
+To return to extensive values, multiply by the simulation length in years.

 #### Data